eligotts/test-time-compute/README.md

 Welcome to the Test-Time Compute Simulation Tool!
 This command line application allows you to interact with AI agents to answer complex questions, giving you freedom to alter the specifics of your test-time compute algorithm.
 This project was inspired by this research paper: https://arxiv.org/pdf/2408.03314.

+For the LangGraph Studio version of this project (great visualization tool), see here:

+For the Google Colab version of this project, see here: https://colab.research.google.com/drive/11exuBZEPr0ITRM12G5V7r_u9mcWuBwzE?usp=sharing

 ## Theory
 This application is a simplification of the procedure described in the paper linked above.
 Here is a high level overview: